Dulanga-Rukshan/DurovCrypt/README.md

 > Protection that stays strong even as computers get faster

 Curently i didn't build hmac (hash based message authentication code) for DurovCrypt.
-A authentication of encrypted file when decrypting, because gcm is already taking card of it.
+A authentication of encrypted file when decrypting, because gcm is already taking care of it.
 Let's say hacker get your encrypted file now he wants decrypt and see data inside it, Lets see how much time should he have to spend to crack the key.
 Meaning if a hacker don't know the password that used for encrypting a file he have to guess the password, by attacking it or so called brute forcing is the only way he can decrypt the file. if you use password with,